rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/age/index.md

     UNION ALL
     SELECT * FROM null_bucket
   ),

-  -- Get the aggregated injuries per bucket for the current period current_age AS (
+  -- 7. Aggregate current‐period injuries by bucket
+  current_age AS (
     SELECT
       ab.bucket_order,